MingshiYangUIUC/MLP-Minecraft-Squid-Workshop-Project/README.md

 # How to use

 Check out the features below.
+Feel free to suggest more!
 ## 1. Bow&Arrow Aimbot (Stationary Target)
-An implementation of aimbot using a _Multilayer Perceptron_ to help the player to aim with bow and arrow.
+An implementation of aimbot with a pretrained _Multilayer Perceptron_ to help the player aim with bow and arrow.
 ### Usage

 - Set a target